 This is not a new model to us; when you bank with a credit union, you are a member and benefit from annual profit sharing.
 Alberta credit unions shared back $84 million with members in 2021, directly benefiting Albertans and their communities!
 (That’s much more than what the Big Five can say.)

 Most new jobs are created by small business.
 In fact, Statistics Canada reports that 74% of Albertans work for a small business (1-99 employees) and are the largest employers nationally.
 That means your local mom-and-pop shop not only adds character to your community and keeps dollars within the province, but it also keeps young people close to home, reduces overall commuting time and increases quality of life.

 DYK?
-There are 16 credit unions that have close to 200 branches located across rural and urban communities.
-Right now, credit unions employ 3,320 Albertans across our province.
+There are 14 credit unions that have close to 200 branches located across rural and urban communities.
+Right now, credit unions employ more than 3,200 Albertans across our province.

 3. You’ll be part of building a community.

 Locally-owned businesses care about more than just their bottom line; as community members, small business owners are actively invested in the well-being of their neighbours and clients.
-For example, during the COVID-19 pandemic, Crossroads Market in Calgary provided additional support to the small businesses operating in their facility by working with First Calgary Financial through a member relief program, and Alberta’s credit unions provided critical pandemic support to members this year.
+That means they are more likely to support local causes, sponsor community events and give back where they live (just like credit unions do).

 “Much like many small businesses, you get that personal service and that one-on-one.
 You’re not just a number,” says Bryan B. – an Alberta credit union member.

 Albertans are incredible people.
 Over time we’ve built great industries, institutions and communities, with a standard of living that for many years has been a lure for entrepreneurs and anyone who dreamt big.
 And Alberta is the epicenter of Canada’s thriving entrepreneurial spirit with some of the highest rates of small businesses in the province.